kanyi-a/grpc-contact-client/README.md

  - [Authors Info](#Authors-Info)
 [Go Back to the top](#grpc-clontacts-client)
  ## Description
- <p>This is an application  with a react frontend and typescript backened</p>
+ <p>This is an application  that uses a react frontend and typescript backenedto manage a
+simple list of contacts.
+The application will have the ability to add, edit, and delete contacts, as well as authenticate users and manage their sessions </p>

 [Go Back to the top](#grpc-clontacts-client)